geoarchaeology/page/README.md

 # Geoarchaeology.info

-(https://www.geoarchaeology.info/|geoarchaeology.info) is an online repository for geoarchaeological research, maintained by the (https://www.geoarchlab.de|geoarchaeology working-group at the University of Tübingen)
+[geoarchaeology.info](https://www.geoarchaeology.info/) is an online repository for geoarchaeological research, maintained by the [geoarchaeology working-group](https://www.geoarchlab.de) at the [Institute for archaeological science](https://uni-tuebingen.de/de/84538) at the University of Tübingen)

 # contact